What Is Title Insurance And Who Does It Protect: Buyers Or Lenders?

 Unlike other types of insurance, title insurance is paid with a single premium at the home closing.

-- But in the majority of states, mortgage borrowers can save money by shopping around.
+- But in the majority of states, mortgage borrowers can save money by shopping around

-- Get recommendations from lenders, attorneys, realtors, and friends.
+- Get recommendations from lenders, attorneys, realtors, and friends

 - Be sure to check out the license and reputation of different companies online

 Always compare the features of each policy and get adequately covered where the homeowners are protected.